ILovewindows-oss/learning-scientific-computing/base-skills/programming-python/extension-in-cpython/README.md

 # Extensions with default CPython modules

 In this note we list the main points to remember when developing a pure CPython module.
 You can find more details in the official Python documentation on [extensions](https://docs.python.org/3/extending/extending.html).
 Also notice that an exemple module is provided by default in [CPython sources](https://github.com/python/cpython/blob/main/Modules/xxmodule.c).
+Although not from the official sources, this [Real Python tutorial](https://realpython.com/build-python-c-extension-module/) provides a better entrypoint for beginners.

+To build a distributable wheel for your system run `python setup.py bdist_wheel`.
+For a local install `pip install .`.

 Main takes: